melvinmajor/thermopic/doc/rapport-final.md

    while(TRUE)
    {
-      set_adc_channel(0);//set the pic to read from AN0 delay_us(10);//delay 10 microseconds to allow PIC to switch to analog channel 0 temp=read_adc()/10; //read input from pin AN0: 0<=photo<=255
+      set_adc_channel(0);//set the pic to read from AN0 delay_us(10);//delay 10 microseconds to allow PIC to switch to analog
+                   //channel 0
+      temp=read_adc()/10; //read input from pin AN0: 0<=photo<=255

       affTemp = temp;